 The level of sexual passion that individuals experience in their love relationships is represented by the length of the right side of the metaphorical triangle of love.
-How the sexual passion is expressed depends on the level of sexual development as outlined on pages 56-58 in Integral Relationships: A Manual for Men, psychological and physical health and abilities, and the level of consciousness development (see the Personality Matrix on pages 87 to 90).
+How the sexual passion is expressed depends on the level of sexual development as outlined on pages 56-58 in Integral Relationships: A Manual for Men, psychological and physical health and abilities, and the level of consciousness development of each partner (see the Personality Matrix on pages 87 to 90).

-For most females, a combination of power, social status, wealth, wit, humor, and intelligence (since women want success objects), combined with physical attractiveness and kindness towards her and dominant aggressive behavior towards others (protection) are the prerequisites to get infatuated.
+For most females, a combination of power, social status, wealth, wit, humor, and intelligence (since women want success objects), combined with physical attractiveness and kindness towards her and dominant aggressive behavior towards others (protection) are the typical prerequisites to get infatuated.

 Sexual passion can also develop over time through a loving connection and through Tantric or other sexual practices in which we “play” with feminine and masculine polarities.
 In other words, the hormones can create the sexual passion, or the practice can trigger the hormones.